mrcavalcanti/mosaicoo/docs/sources/developers/cla.md

 shares, or (iii) beneficial ownership of such entity.
-"Contribution" shall mean any work, as well as any modifications or additions to an existing work, that is intentionally submitted by You to Grafana Labs for inclusion in, or documentation of, any of the products owned or managed by Grafana Labs (the "Work").
-For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to Grafana Labs or its representatives, including but not limited to communication on electronic mailing lists, source code control systems (such as GitHub), and issue tracking systems that are managed by, or on behalf of, Grafana Labs for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+"Contribution" shall mean any work, as well as any modifications or additions to an existing work, that is intentionally submitted by You to Mosaicoo Labs for inclusion in, or documentation of, any of the products owned or managed by Mosaicoo Labs (the "Work").
+For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to Mosaicoo Labs or its representatives, including but not limited to communication on electronic mailing lists, source code control systems (such as GitHub), and issue tracking systems that are managed by, or on behalf of, Mosaicoo Labs for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."

 ## 2. Grant of Copyright License.
 Subject to the terms and conditions

-of this Agreement, You hereby grant to Grafana Labs and to recipients of software distributed by Grafana Labs a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute
+of this Agreement, You hereby grant to Mosaicoo Labs and to recipients of software distributed by Mosaicoo Labs a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute